 It is important to understand the terms used below.
 If you are unaware of what triangles, development factors, paid and reported claims are, this reserving learning portal will help you understand the basic terms used.

 The chain ladder method (clm) calculates incurred but not reported (IBNR) loss estimates, using run-off triangles of paid losses and incurred losses, representing the sum of paid losses and case reserves.
-Insurance companies are required to set aside a portion of the premiums they receive from their underwriting activities to pay for claims that may be filed in the future.
-The amount of claims forecasted, along with the amount of claims that are actually paid, determine how much profit the insurer will publish in its financial documents.
+Insurance companies must set aside a portion of the premiums they receive from their underwriting activities to pay for claims that may be filed in the future.
+The amount of claims forecasted and the amount that is actually paid determine how much profit the insurer will publish in its financial documents.

 Reserve triangles are two-dimensional matrices that are generated by accumulating claim data over a period of time.
 The claim data is run through a stochastic process to create the run-off matrices after allowing for many degrees of freedom.